privacy-scaling-explorations/greco/README.md

 const K1_BOUND: u64 = 32768;
 ```

 These constants are then to be added to `src/constants/sk_enc.rs` file.
+Note that we define them as constants and not as inputs because these should be known at compile time.

 ### Circuit